johndimm/WhatLooksGood/README.md

 ## Restaurants serve dishes

 We now have a set of core dish names along with their photos and restaurants.
-We could make a search interface.
+We could create a standard search interface.
 But the search space is likely to be frustratingly sparse.
 Many reasonable queries would give a null response.

 Restaurant search is provided already by yelp.
-In this UI, we want, we want to suggest connections rather than requiring you to find them.
+In this UI, we want to suggest interesting connections rather than requiring you to find them.

 Two obvious lists: